Careers360 Logo

 Washing Soda: What is washing soda/What is the formula of washing soda/What is the chemical formula of washing soda

 The powder in Washing Soda is whitish and odourless.
 Its chemical Washing Soda formula or washing powder formula is Na2CO3 and it is commonly called sodium carbonate.
 This substance is hygroscopic, which means that it absorbs moisture from the air.
-Water forms a strongly alkaline solution at low concentrations, which is soluble in water.
-Washing Soda chemical name is sodium carbonate and chemical formula of washing soda/chemical formula of Washing Soda is Na2CO3.
+Water forms a strongly Alkaline solution at low concentrations, which is soluble in water.
+Washing Soda's chemical name is sodium carbonate and the chemical formula of washing soda/chemical formula of Washing Soda is Na2CO3.

 Solvay synthesizes Washing Soda through a process that depends on phosphoric acid.
 Salovey’s process uses sodium chloride, ammonia, and carbon dioxide as catalysts.